Rome Hotels & Guesthouses

 Antica Dimora Contessa Arrivabene – Vatican Area

-If your interests in Rome are more centred on St Peter’s and the Vatican Museum, there are some reasonably-priced hotels within walking distance.
+If your interests in Rome are more centered on St Peter’s and the Vatican Museum, there are some reasonably-priced hotels within walking distance.
 A guesthouse well-worth visiting is an establishment rejoicing in the name of Antica Dimora Contessa Arrivabene.

-This used to be a private house: It must have seen some wild times in the 1920s, if the paintings in their sumptuously decadent rooms are anything to go by.
+This used to be a private villa.
+It must have seen some wild times in the 1920s, if the paintings in their sumptuously decadent rooms are anything to go by.
 Both the rooms and the paintings are huge, colorful and immaculately well maintained.

 The house is located in a quiet area of Rome, 20 minutes walk from metro Cipro and 30 minutes walk from the Vatican.
 We took along a map to find the place, which is advisable since this house is tucked away in a sleepy, leafy suburb.